Introduction

 6. Use a consistent URL

 Using WordPress, use the same format for all your URLs.
-Don’t put spaces between words in one post, nor include spaces between words in another post.
+Don’t put spaces between words in one post, nor include spaces between words in another.

-This helps Google spiders understand how your content is related to each other.
+This helps Google crawlers understand how your content is related to each other.
 And this ultimately allows them to crawl and index your blog correctly and rank it better.

 How do you optimize permalinks?

-Another thing that you need to remember about permalinks because they must be clean and easy to remember.
+Another thing that you need to remember about permalinks is that they must be clean and easy to remember.
 It should also contain keywords on the URL and relevant details about the content.

 Here are a few tips to optimize your permalinks: